 We have identified the common themes that capture the characteristics of a Practice Role Model including having a clear social purpose, an inclusive working environment and considering sustainability as core to your practice.

 RIBA Chartered Practices are the only architectural practices endorsed and promoted by the RIBA.
 This accreditation sends a strong signal to clients, employees and the wider construction industry and shows that your business is committed to excellence in design and service delivery.
+The Code of Practice sets out the standards of conduct and practice that the RIBA requires of its Chartered Practices.

 A suite of three RIBA guidance documents to support people with disabilities entering or progressing careers in architecture.